victoreeckh/Renewable_Energy_notes/pages/Thermal Energy Storage (TES).md

 			- Increase in heat exchange area
 			- Combined sensible/latent storage
 			- Compared to tank filled with transport fluid
-				- Higher energy storage density
+				- (+) Higher energy storage density
-				- More stable storage temperature
+				- (+) More stable storage temperature
-				- Limited advantage for space and water heating
+				- (-) Limited advantage for space and water heating
-			- Easier management of volume changes
+			- (+) Easier management of volume changes
 		- Alternative PCM systems
+		  collapsed:: true
+			- PCM particulates in the structure of other compounds, e.g. building materials, expanded graphite
+			- Phase change slurries:
+				- Carrier fluid contains the PCM
+				- Compromise between volumetric storage capacity and pressure increase needed to circulate the slurry (viscosity)
+- ### TES Chemical storage
+	- General
+		- Material = TCM (thermochemical material)
+		  • Highest energy density
+		  • Good control of reactions involving catalysts
+		  • Advantage of allowing storage of reaction products at ambient temperature Þ no long-term self discharge of the storage unit (benefit for seasonal storage)
+		  • Possibility to use sorption reactions for cooling purposes
+		- Current state-of-the-art:
+			- A number ofpromisingmaterialsandtechnologies o Muchresearchremainsbeforetheybecomepractical and economical